bkleinen/bkleinen.github.io/ss2017/media-programming-rails/assignments/week-1.md

 - When the user clicks on a habit, it can be edited.
 A log of dates when the habit was performed is shown.
 - a habit log is shown for each week.

-## 4. work through the "getting started with rails"-guide
+## 3. work through the "getting started with rails"-guide
 At least read through the Getting Started Guide.
 You can and should, however, try to start to develop your application following the guide.
 * [Getting started with Rails](http://guides.rubyonrails.org/getting_started.html)

+There is nothing to turn in this week.